oghabi/500px/README.md

 ### Instructions

-Having TF/Keras installed and then run the notebook
+Have TF/Keras installed and then run the notebook